Yttrium-tYcLief/sod-guides/enclave/boss1.md

 Hold Infernals near the boss and have melee stack on them as needed.
 Casters/healers should stay in the holy zones that are still up until all of the Lightbearers die, then move to Infernals as necessary.

 Balnazzar dies at 5% with a long roleplay.
-Anyone dead will not see all of the RP.